Click the headings below to learn about specific opportunities available to TWU faculty.

 ✍🏼 Propose a Faculty Learning Community completing this form. ✍🏼

-In most faculty members’ long "To Do" lists, "Write that [article / book / collection of poems / PAS / symphony / grant proposal]!" is often demoted when urgent but less important tasks pop up, so writing perennially disappears from calendars from August until June.
-If you're looking for a sustainable writing practice during the academic year, and if accountability, structure, and community sound like helpful writing support, apply to join a Writing Accountability Group (WAG).
+In most faculty members’ long "To Do" lists, "Write that [article / book / collection of poems / promotion narrative / symphony / grant proposal]!" is often demoted when urgent but less important tasks pop up, so writing perennially disappears from calendars from August until June.
+If you're looking for a sustainable writing practice during the academic year--and if accountability, structure, and community sound like helpful writing support--apply to the Writing Accountability Group (WAG) Program.

 There are two ways to join a WAG: